Pointer Events

 HoverCallbacks

-If you want to specifically know if your component is being hovered or not, or if you want to hook into hover enter and exist events, you can use a more dedicated mixin called HoverCallbacks.
+If you want to specifically know if your component is being hovered or not, or if you want to hook into hover enter and exit events, you can use a more dedicated mixin called HoverCallbacks.

 For example: